 - The value of quincunx_sampling_flag shall be set to 0.

-- The value of content_interpretation_type shall be set to either 1 or 2.
+- The value of content_interpretation_type shall be set to either 1 (left view first) or 2 (right view first).

-- The value of spatial_flipping_flag shall be set to 0.
+NOTE: the hero eye, if provided in the representation format, may be indicated with the content_interpretation_type. - The value of spatial_flipping_flag shall be set to 0.

 - The value of frame0_flipped_flag shall be set to 0.